Bush Heritage Australia: Aims

 Bush Heritage Australia is striving for the long-term protection of Australia's biodiversity through the acquisition and management of land, water and wildlife of outstanding conservation significance.
 To do so it focuses its attention and investment on broad 'priority landscape' regions across Australia, selected for a combination of criteria, including the number of threatened species and ecosystems, the number of endemic species, the general condition of the lands, expected climate change impacts and existing staff and resources deployed in the region.
 Care of Bush Heritage owned properties includes the rehabilitation of degraded land, the control of introduced herbivores and predators, the use of fire as a management tool, consultation and co-operation with neighbouring landowners and Traditional Custodians, as well as with government departments, and the creation of habitat corridors.

 Bush Heritage Australia also has a conservation science program led by Bruce Webber.
 They study the conservation of animal and plant species.

+Conservation impact

+Bush Heritage Australia contributes to biodiversity conservation through land acquisition, partnerships, and ecological restoration.
+As of 2025, the organization was involved in the protection and management of over 22.5 million hectares of land across Australia, including both owned reserves and partnership areas.

+Its reserves support thousands of native species, including a significant number of threatened species.
+Conservation activities include habitat restoration, invasive species management, fire management, and long-term ecological monitoring.

+Partnerships and Indigenous collaboration

+Bush Herritage Australia works in partnership with Aboriginal and Torres Strait Islander communities to support conservation outcomes and land stewardship.
+These collaborations often involve co-development of "Healthy Country Plans," which integrate ecological management with cultural and spiritual values.

+Such partnerships contribute to the management of Indigenous Protected Areas (IPAs) and support traditional land management practices alongside scientific conservation approaches.